pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.md

 __[Godbolt Link](https://gcc.godbolt.org/z/bnr7Th1rr)__

-To use column major order we can decide to make the main array columns instead of rows and update the traversal order slightly.
+To use column major order we can decide to make the main array columns instead of rows and update the traversal order slightly ([Diffchecker link](https://www.diffchecker.com/h0Ewqcwj/)).

 {% raw %}